What's on for Disability History Month 2025

 A stack of books on the left, with 'Disability History Month 2025' above it.
 'Book recommendations' is in red text at the bottom.
 Silhouettes of people with different disabilities are shown in the centre and right of the image.

-LSE Review of Books is putting together another community reading list, this time for UK Disability History Month (20 November - 20 December 2025)
+LSE Review of Books has put together another community reading list, this time for UK Disability History Month (20 November - 20 December 2025)

-They're looking for your recommendations of books about disability and neurodiversity, the experiences of disabled and neurodiverse people and books by disabled and neurodiverse authors.
+They thank you for all your recommendations of books about disability and neurodiversity, the experiences of disabled and neurodiverse people and books by disabled and neurodiverse authors.

 LSE Manager Forum: Demystifying Disability in the Workplace